 Dr. Steiling is a pulmonologist who sees patients in the multidisciplinary Thoracic Oncology Clinic and the Lung Nodule Clinic.
 She is also a physician in the Medical Intensive Care Unit at Boston Medical Center.

 Melanie Cole (Host): Lung cancer is the leading cause of cancer related deaths in both men and women.
 It often goes undetected for long periods, and therefore is diagnosed at an advanced stage when treatments are less likely to cure the cancer.
 My guest today is Dr. Katrina Steiling.
 She’s a physician in pulmonary, allergy, sleep and critical care medicine at Boston Medical Center.
 Welcome to the show, Dr. Steiling.
-Let’s just talk about the lung cancer screening program and lung nodule evaluation program at Boston Medical Center.
+Let’s just talk about the screening program and lung nodule evaluation program at Boston Medical Center.
 How did that come about?

 Dr. Katrina Steiling (Guest): Thanks for inviting me to talk with you today, Melanie.
 The lung cancer screening and lung nodule program at Boston Medical Center came about in 2014 and 2015, and that’s based on some studies that were done that showed that screening people for lung cancer helps improve survival.
 Lung cancer screening aims to detect lung cancer at an early stage when it could potentially be cured, and that occurs when a patient does not have symptoms.
 These recommendations are based on the national lung cancer screening trial, which was a large trial conducted in the United States, which compared yearly low dose CT scan to test x-rays for lung cancer screenings.
 The results of that study showed a 20% decrease in mortality for lung cancer in high-risk cases that were screened with once yearly CAT scans.
 With the results of that large study mind, several physicians based out of radiology, pulmonology, thoracic surgery collaborated to develop this lung cancer program and lung nodule evaluation program at Boston Medical Center with patients in mind that are at risk for lung cancer.